-Revolutionary War, Boston, Plymouth Pilgrims
+US History – The Revolutionary War, Boston & Plymouth Pilgrims

-The Founding of MA – The Beginning
+The Founding of MASSACHUSETTS – The Beginning

 Settlement began in 1620 when the Pilgrims landed at a point they named Plymouth, after the place from which they left in England.
 John Carver was the first governor and only survived one year in the new colony.
-William Bradford was the second governor; under his supervision the colony became more stable.
+William Bradford was the second governor; under his supervision, the colony became more stable.
 Creating trading posts and large farms the Puritans expanded, creating more small villages.
 Eager for the chance to study scripture, the Puritans founded the Boston Latin School in 1635 and Harvard in 1636.
 In 1647 a law was put in place for the requirement of elementary schools in towns with a population of 50 or more.

 The American Revolution

 The next pivotal event leading to the Revolutionary War occurred when a boat of British-taxed tea arrived in Boston Harbor and a group of men calling themselves the Sons of Liberty dumped all the tea off the boat and into the harbor in protest.
-Known today as the Boston Tea Party, this act of rebellion set even more events into motion.
+Known today as the Boston Tea Party, this act of rebellion set, even more, events into motion.
 The British were upset with Massachusetts and punished them by closing the port of Boston and reducing self-government.

-On February 9, 1775, the British declared Massachusetts to be in a state of rebellion and sent military force to the colony.
+On February 9, 1775, the British declared Massachusetts to be in a state of rebellion and sent a military force to the colony.
 Upon the troops’ arrival, Paul Revere made his famous “One if By Land, Two if By Sea” ride to warn residents.
-With the entire city of Boston strongly opposed the presence of the British military, the British troops were forced to relocate their base camps to Concord, Massachusetts.
+With the entire city of Boston strongly opposed to the presence of the British military, the British troops were forced to relocate their base camps to Concord, Massachusetts.

-New England History
+New England Living Magazine